Tahiya31/multisocial-toolbox/README.md

 2. `The codespace is taking too long to setup` -- Codespace responds best on Google Chrome compared to other browsers (e.g., Safari).
 3. `I am getting an error in the TERMINAL tab about whisper and torch.` -- You can install these two packages by running `pip install torch torch-utils whisper` in the terminal.
 4. `I am having issue with openCV when importing cv2` -- You may want to update pip first (`pip install --upgrade pip`), and then run `pip install -r requirements.txt` again to resolve this.

+# Acknowledgements
+We thank the authors of OpenPose, OpenSMILE, and whisper for their amazing research and sharing the works as open-source tools.
+If you find these tools useful in your reserach, please cite the original research papers.